The Meaning of Digital Transformation in the Retail Industry: Examples, Benefits & Trends

 As we’ve seen with a number of Ionic clients, when you arm your development team with the right technology to build applications at a higher speed and lower cost, you free up time for those employees to focus on new features, product ideas, and innovation in general.
 Check out a few of our case studies for examples of how we helped companies speed up their development, tackle their backlog, and innovate more frequently.

-So, let’s get to the two big ways Ionic can help retail companies with digital transformation:
+So, let’s get to the two big ways Ionic can help with digital transformation in retail:

 - Mobile/Desktop Apps & PWAs: Enabling a wider talent pool (web developers) to create high-performing mobile/desktop applications or progressive web apps with speed and native functionality.
 Our technology also helps companies leverage existing employee skill sets to build and ship apps to market faster without the added cost and time spent for developing native apps.